 In the Hong Kong Legends DVD audio commentary by Miles Wood and Jude Poyer, it was stated that there was going to be a sequel to Story of Ricky if it wasn’t for the lack of monetary success.
 If someone else in H.K. (such as Billy Tang) had the gall to do a sequel, they might not have the right to do so.
 In that instance, it will be a rip-off where the title is legally changed from Riki-Oh to The Shield of David.
 I wonder if the first movie was authorized considering that Riki-Oh was renamed as Ho Lik-Wong.
 It was mentioned in the commentary that the sequel was to take place in a hi-tech security prison.
-However, that happens much later in the comics.
+However, that happens much later in the gory comics.
 By the way, the prison story had an influence on the one in The Walking Dead as can be seen here.
 One similarity that is not mentioned is this: Ricky has his right hand impaled by the warden whereas comic book Rick has his right hand chopped off by the governor.

 The HKL DVD release of Story of Ricky was October in 2002 whereas The Walking Dead was first issued in October of 2003.
 Rick’s hand loss happened in issue 28.
 Another example of influence that Story of Ricky has is a Chinese comic book called Black Mask.
 The story is different but has the same appeal – a martial artist who can withstand pain which borders on the masochistic.
 This would eventually be adapted as a Jet Li movie produced by Tsui Hark and choreographed by Yuen Woo-Ping.
 As such, I will pepper this article with stills of that movie as it is one of Jet’s several H.K. movies which should’ve been given the same sort of theatrical release that some of Jackie Chan’s H.K. movies received in terms of stateside distribution.
 The other Jet movies are The Bodyguard from Beijing, Fist of Legend, High Risk, Dr. Wai and Hitman.
 Unlike Black Mask, Story of Ricky never got a sequel.